muhme/joomla-branches-tester/README.md

 The installation takes place in seven Docker containers and is automated with scripts.
 The result is a pure Docker container installation without manual installations or configurations.

-The limitation (comparing to other test environments) is that there is only one PHP version and one database type.

 To simplify life, the standard Joomla images are used as starting point and overwritten with the Joomla source code from the various software branches.
 The Joomla installation itself is executed by the Cypress spec `Installation.cy.js` from the Joomla System Tests.